Complete standalone app

 Large exports

 Large catalogs are usually dominated by frequency and value, because those tables store repeated values for many variables.
-Use the export size report to check which tables matter before changing scan settings.
+Enable export_size_report to check which tables matter before changing scan settings.

-If the export is larger than expected, the main levers are scan depth, frequency generation, and sampling. depth: stat keeps variable statistics without writing frequency tables or enumerations; depth: variable keeps only schema-level metadata; freq_threshold controls when high-cardinality string columns switch from value frequencies to pattern frequencies; sample_size limits the rows used for frequency counts and enumeration detection while keeping core statistics on the full dataset.
+If the export is larger than expected, the main levers are scan depth, frequency generation, automatic enumeration generation, and sampling. depth: stat keeps variable statistics without writing frequency tables or enumerations; depth: variable keeps only schema-level metadata; auto_enumerations: false keeps depth: value frequency tables but skips automatic enumeration entities and generated variable links; freq_threshold controls when high-cardinality string columns switch from value frequencies to pattern frequencies; sample_size limits the rows used for frequency counts and automatic enumeration detection while keeping core statistics on the full dataset.

 .json.js reflects local or shared-folder usage (file://), .json reflects uncompressed HTTP, and .json.gz reflects HTTP served with gzip.